This article comes from the Scandinavian Journal of Disability Research.

 This book chapter by Julie Melville and Alan Hatton-Yeo discusses how the generations are separated by life activities and dwelling places.
 However, interaction between generations, particularly younger and older people, is considered beneficial for individuals and society as a whole.
 The chapter discusses the benefits and includes the concern that the design of the built environment is not conducive to sharing spaces across the generations.
 The WHO Age Friendly Cities and Communities program, which is underpinned by universal design, is starting to take off in Europe and this is discussed further as a means of bringing the generations together.While this book is not specifically about universal design, it is about inclusive practice and social inclusion.

-This document was produced as a result of a group of passionate people who believed it was important to have a centre for accessible design.
-They consulted widely and held two symposia, one in Sydney and one in Melbourne.
-The document sought further comment, particularly from people with disability.
 For various reasons, the project ended at this point and no further action was taken.
-However, soon afterwards a small group, led by Dr Max Murray, started the Association of Consultants in Access, Australia (ACAA).
-Centre for Universal Design Australia has picked up the threads to follow through on the aim of having a central point for creating an inclusive Australia.
-Download the 1999 discussion paper in PDF: Accessible Design in Australia: A national approach for an integrated future.
+However, soon afterwards a small group, led by Dr Max Murray, started the Association of Consultants in Access Australia, Australia (ACAA).
+Centre for Universal Design Australia has picked up the threads to follow through on the aim of having a central point or body for creating an inclusive Australia.

 The Norwegian Government has taken the principles of universal design and applied them across all policies to create maximum inclusion.
 This makes everyone responsible for inclusion at every level – in the built environment, outdoor areas, transport, and ICT.
 In 2008, the Ministry of Children, Equality and Social Inclusion, launched its first Action Plan 2009-2013, which sets the goal of Norway being universally designed by 2025.
 In 2010, Norway amended its Planning and Building Act to include universal design.
 In 2016, The Delta Centre was given responsibility, and funding, to coordinate the actions in the 2015-2019 plan.
 This plan is more comprehensive and covers ICT and communications to a more detailed level.
 This is in recognition of how we are becoming more reliant on digital applications.